David-Norm/David-Norm.github.io/README.md

       </p>
       <h2>About Me</h2>
       <p>
-        I grew up surrounded by technology.
-My father and siblings were always deeply engaged with computers and how they worked, and naturally, I followed their lead.
+        I have two children, a 5 year old daughter and a 1 year old son.
+There are many hobbies I enjoy such as rock climbing, soccer, and video games.
+Since I grew up surrounded by technology, my father and siblings were always deeply engaged with computers and how they worked, and naturally, I followed their lead.
 From a young age, I’ve been fascinated by how computers operate and how meaningful insights can be created from the data they provide.
 This curiosity has evolved into a passion for using technology and data to develop innovative ideas and make informed decisions about the future.
       </p>
     </td>
   </tr>